lextoumbourou/notes/notes/reference/papers/neural-codec-language-models-are-zero-shot-text-to-speech-synthesizers.md

 These first two details are where the paper gets its name: <font color= "blue">Neural Codec</font> <font color= "dark-yellow">Language Models</font> are <font color= "orange">Zero-Shot</font> <font color= "green">Text-to-Speech Synthesizes</font>.

-By treating TTS as a language model, they can take advantage of large, noisy datasets, which is the key to reliable zero-shot TTS.
+By treating TTS as a language model problem, they can take advantage of large, noisy datasets, which is a step toward reliable zero-shot TTS.

 **Train on 60k hours of unannotated speech from the Libri-Light dataset**

-[Libri-Light](https://github.com/facebookresearch/libri-light) dataset has over 60k hours of unannotated speech, hundreds of times more than existing TTS papers.
+The [Libri-Light](https://github.com/facebookresearch/libri-light) dataset has over 60k hours of unannotated speech, hundreds of times more than existing TTS papers.
 Since most of Libri-Light is unannotated, they train a speech recognition model to generate textual annotations (HDNN-HMM) for the raw speech.

 **Model tokens hierarchically**

-The tokens returned from RVQ have a hierarchical structure: tokens from the first quantiser can recover acoustic properties like speaker ID, whereas the later quantiser learns fine acoustic details.
-Therefore, they split the language model into two parts:
+The authors note that the quantising approach in RVQ has a hierarchical structure: tokens from the first quantiser can recover acoustic properties like speaker identification, whereas the later quantiser learns fine acoustic details.

+They exploit this insight by splitting the language model into two parts:

 1\.
 An [Autoregressive](Autoregressive) Transformer that is used to predict codes for the first codebook.